Are you thinking of starting a Shopify dropshipping store? This guide is for you.

 The first step to a successful dropshipping store is choosing the right product niche and the right product.

-While you have the option to sell just about anything on your store, most dropshippers have found success by going the niche-way.
+While you have the option to sell just about anything in your store, most dropshippers have found success by going the niche way.

 According to statistics, there are more successful niche stores compared to general stores.
 Alidropship also boasts that 86% of its users prefer niche stores to general stores.
 And that’s the more reason to niche and find a product.